Once you have installed WordPress, there are still quite a few things you need to do to properly set up and launch your website.

 Your theme may also include plenty of other options like color schemes, layout choices, header styles, and more.
 Explore these options and set them up to your own liking.

 We hope this article helped you learn things you will immediately want to do after installing WordPress.
-You may also want to see the best email marketing services and how to start a podcast and make it successful.
+You may also want to see our guide on how to find which WordPress theme a site is using and the most common WordPress mistakes to avoid.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.